by Santorini Dave • Updated: October 3, 2018

 - Smoking is prohibited in all rooms but is allowed on the casino floor and in some bars.

 - Resort fee is $39, among the highest in Las Vegas.
-It includes use of gym, property-wide WiFi, phone calls, and digital newspaper access.
+It includes the use of the gym, property-wide WiFi, phone calls, and digital newspaper access.
 Aria charges for self-parking and valet.
 Self-parking is free for MGM Resorts International’s M Life rewards club members with a level of “Pearl” or higher, achieved through dollars spent or signing up for an affiliated Mastercard.
 Pets are not allowed.

 Four Seasons Hotel Las Vegas – Best Oasis of Calm

 The Four Seasons mixes luxury and upscale accommodations with a tranquil atmosphere that feels like a true escape from the chaos of Las Vegas.
 Understated from the outside, with a winding circular driveway and fountain at the entrance, it has the top floors (and best views) of the Mandalay Bay hotel.
 The Four Seasons is free of gambling while being just a few doors away from the entertainment, attractions, convention space, and casino of the Mandalay Bay casino.
 Guests of the Four Seasons have complete access to the Mandalay Bay wave pool and beach area but also have a private pool if the common areas are too busy.

 - Hotel Phone: 702.632.5000